 The guide provides common sense advice and simple steps to manage the software contract minefield by:

-The full Licensing Guide is available for our members to download, and is full of useful tips and tricks to best negotiate your SAP License.
-We have provided an excerpt from our SAP Licensing Guide as a taster of what to expect.
+The full Licencing Guide is available for our members to download, and is full of useful tips and tricks to best negotiate your SAP License.
+We have provided an excerpt from our SAP Licencing Guide as a taster of what to expect.

 You may also find our Security and Compliance Research Report of interest.